 - 1265.
-The year end high point overall amateur select and horse earning the most amateur select points in one calendar year, shall receive an award at the next PHBA National Convention. - A. High point amateur select are to receive the same award as high point amateur. - B. Reserve high point amateur select are to receive the same award as reserve high point amateur. - C. Points earned in amateur halter and amateur color shall count toward these awards provided that the amateur has earned at least fifty (50) points in two (2) or more amateur select performance events. - D. The top ten year end high point amateur select and horse earning the most amateur select points in one calendar year, given honorable mention in the Amateur Issue of Palomino Horses Magazine and/or the PHBA website.
+The year end high point overall amateur select and horse earning the most amateur select points in one calendar year, shall receive an award at the next PHBA National Convention. - A. High point amateur select are to receive the same award as high point amateur. - B. Reserve high point amateur select are to receive the same award as reserve high point amateur. - C. Points earned in amateur halter and amateur color shall count toward these awards provided that the amateur has earned at least fifty (50) points in two (2) or more amateur select performance events. - D. The top ten year end high point amateur select and horse earning the most amateur select points in one calendar year, given honorable mention on the PHBA website.